Intestacy — what happens if you die without a will in Scotland?

 The free estate comprises everything left over once prior and legal rights are settled.

-There is a fixed order of who receives what from the free estate, what’s more, later this year there will be a significant change.
+There is a fixed order of who receives what from the free estate, what’s more, there has recently been a significant change to the order of who inherits.

 The rules initially assumed when someone died without a will they’d want their own family, rather than their spouse or civil partner’s family to benefit.